Keyboard shortcuts

 Overview

-Framework: axum Swagger UI: /swagger-ui OpenAPI JSON: /api-docs/openapi.json Default bind: http://localhost:3000 (configurable via listen_api in TOML config) TCP backlog: 4096 (explicit, for high-RPS scenarios) TCP_NODELAY: enabled (disables Nagle's algorithm for low-latency responses) Keepalive idle timeout: 30 s (header_read_timeout -- closes idle connections cleanly) Concurrency limit: 2400 in-flight requests (tower ConcurrencyLimitLayer, derived from Little's law for 100-node deployment at 600 K peak RPS) HTTP server: manual accept loop with hyper_util::server::conn::auto::Builder (not axum::serve) to expose hyper's HTTP/1.1 keepalive tuning
+Framework: axum Swagger UI: /swagger-ui OpenAPI JSON: /api-docs/openapi.json Default bind: http://localhost:3000 (configurable via listen_api in TOML config) TCP backlog: 4096 (explicit, for high-RPS scenarios) TCP_NODELAY: enabled (disables Nagle's algorithm for low-latency responses) Keepalive idle timeout: 30 s (header_read_timeout -- closes idle connections cleanly) Concurrency limit: 2400 in-flight requests (tower ConcurrencyLimitLayer, derived from Little's law for 100-node deployment at 600 K peak RPS); public discovery endpoints have a separate 256-slot limit so unauthenticated calls cannot occupy the main budget HTTP server: manual accept loop with hyper_util::server::conn::auto::Builder (not axum::serve) to expose hyper's HTTP/1.1 keepalive tuning

 Two-Layer Design